AndreRudolph/impulsephp-doc/docs/client/appandconfig.md

 });</code>
 </pre>

-As you might have noticed, the sources are not copied to the assets/ directory and rather being imported from the ImpulseBundle.
-The main reason is that the user of the framework does not need to manually copy the source files by hand with every framework update and thus to minimize compatibility issues with newer versions.

 <h4><a id="config-js">config.js</a></h4>

-The previous mentioned WebpackEncoreBundle provides an awesome configuration facade for webpack configuration.
-We decided to use the same approach for configuring the Impulse client engine by providing a fluent interface API.
+The config.js file provides basic configurations for the Impulse client runtime environment.
+The configuration style may look familiar to you if you have worked with WebpackEncoreBundle previousely.

-The example below is the default configuration file.
+Below is the default configuration file.

 <pre class="imp-code code-white line-numbers language-js">
 	<code class="language-js">